Remember You Are

 Exhibitions

-Sea Change Project co-curates multimedia exhibitions that convey the story of our interconnectedness with the natural world.
+Sea Change Project collaborates on multimedia exhibitions that convey the story of our interconnectedness with the natural world.
 Showcasing the latest research on the origins of Homo sapiens while raising awareness for the Great African Seaforest and kelp forests worldwide.
 Visit the Origins exhibit in Cape Town and De Hoop Nature Reserve.

 Education